CEO Murder: Luigi Mangione Notebook Detailing Shooting Plans Revealed, Reports Say

 CNN was first to report the discovery.

 The three-page document opens with a confession and asserts that Mangione acted independently, according to a report published Wednesday morning, Dec.
-11 by The New York Times, citing two law enforcement officials.
+11 by The New York Times.

 He condemns UnitedHealthcare's increasing market capitalization amid declining American life expectancy and criticizes corporations for exploiting the country for profit.